pasha-292/sudoku_solver_prolog/README.md

-This is a simple project showing sudoku solvers: one 4x4 sudoku solver and another nxn generalised sudoku solver.
+This is a simple project showing sudoku solvers: one 4x4 sudoku solver, and another nxn generalised sudoku solver.